Chlorotriiodomethane

 Chlorotriiodomethane is a tetrahalomethane with the chemical formula CClI3.
 This is a halomethane containing one iodine atom and three chlorine atoms attached to the methane backbone.

 Synthesis

-Chlorination of iodoform leads to chlorotriiodomethane.
+Chlorination of iodoform with phosphorus pentachloride leads to carbon tetrachloride via a chlorotriiodomethane intermediate.

 It can also be obtained by distilling trichloroacetyl chloride and hydrogen iodide at 140 °C, with hexachloroethane as a byproduct.
 Trichloromethane or carbon tetrachloride can also be reacted with iodine and sodium hydroxide at 0 °C to obtain the compound, but the yield is very low.